UOB-Kay Hian: History

 After the Stock Exchange of Malaysia and Singapore was split into two stock exchanges in Singapore and Malaysia, Kay Hian & Co (Pte) became a member of the Stock Exchange of Singapore (SES).

 In August 1987, the company was subsequently renamed Kay Hian Pte Ltd.

 On 5 January 1989, James Capel International Holdings BV was approved by the SES to take up 30% equity stake of Kay Hian Pte Ltd. In June, James Capel Singapore Holdings Pte Ltd merged with Kay Hian Pte Ltd and the company was renamed Kay Hian James Capel (KHJC).
 In October 1990, KHJC issued 25% of its equity to the public and was listed on the SES.

 On 1 Aug 1996, HSBC James Capel group reduced its stake in KHJC and the company was renamed as Kay Hian Holdings Ltd.

 In 1999, Kay Hian Holdings Ltd managed to secure a seat on the Stock Exchange of Hong Kong.

 On 27 September 2000, United Overseas Bank Securities Pte Ltd's and Kay Hian's shareholders approved the merger of both companies.
 The merger includes Kay Hian Holdings Ltd, UOB Securities Pte Ltd and The United Overseas Bank Group's overseas stockbroking interests (including Hong Kong, Thailand, Indonesia and the Philippines).
 The merger was approved by the High Court of Singapore and was effective on 21 October.
 In January 2001, the merged company was named UOB-Kay Hian Holdings Ltd.

 In March 2001, Kay Hian Overseas Securities Ltd and United Mok Ying Kie Ltd were merged.

 In May 2002, OUB Securities (Hong Kong) Ltd and UOB Kay Hian (Hong Kong) Ltd were merged.

-In Jun 2005,UOB Kay Hian Securities (Thailand) Public Company Limited was listed on Stock Exchange of Thailand.
+In June 2005, UOB Kay Hian Securities (Thailand) Public Company Limited was listed on Stock Exchange of Thailand.

+Controversies

+Breaches of anti-money laundering rules and business conduct compliance failures

+On 31 August 2022, UOB Kay Hian was fined S$375,000 by the Monetary Authority of Singapore (MAS) for failing to comply with business conduct requirements under the Securities and Futures (Licensing and Conduct of Business) Regulations, as well as anti-money laundering and countering the financing of terrorism requirements listed by the MAS.
+UOB Kay Hian failed to detect and report suspicious transactions despite red flags of potential nominee arrangements, which may be abused to conceal beneficial ownerships and facilitate market misconduct.
+UOB Kay Hian also failed to verify customers' source of wealth, even though they were determined by the firm to be of higher money laundering risk.